urunc-dev/urunc-release-test/docs/package/rootfs.md

 1. Manually create a rootfs (either initrd or block) and package it along with the unikernel.
-2. Directly copy all the files to the container's rootfs and use devmapper snapshotter, in order to allow `urunc` to pass the snapshot as a virtio-block to the unikernel.
+2. Directly copy all the files to the container's rootfs and use devmapper snapshotter or shared-fs to pass the container's rootfs to the unikernel.
 3. Let [bunny](https://github.com/nubificus/bunny) and [bunix](https://github.com/nubificus/bunix) create the rootfs file.

 > **NOTE**: For the time being, [bunny](https://github.com/nubificus/bunny) supports the creation of initrd files and [bunix](https://github.com/nubificus/bunix) does not provide any support for creating the rootfs.